ymcatwincities/openy/docroot/modules/contrib/search_api_solr/README.txt

 This module provides an implementation of the Search API which uses an Apache Solr search server for indexing and searching.
 Before enabling or using this module, you'll have to follow the instructions given in INSTALL.txt first.

+The minimum support version for Search API Solr Search 8.x is Solr 4.5.1.
+Any version below might work if you use your own Solr config.
+For better performance and more features, 6.x should be used!
+The support for 4.x and 5.x is deprecated and will be removed in 8.x-2.x.

 For more detailed documentation, see the handbook [2].